MarcusKlingebiel/MSScsv_to_PLANETcsv/README.md

 In addition, several other files are produced:
 - a kml file, which can be shown in Google Earth or Windy,
 - a txt file (including latitude and longitude in degree+minutes)
-- an Excel file (including latitude and longitude in degree+minutes).
+- an Excel file (including latitude and longitude in degree+minutes)
+- a gpx file.

 Executing the program by typing: